AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 *Select the folders for the custom author*

-Choose the folders and click **OK**.
+Choose the folders and click **[!UICONTROL OK]**.

 ## Learning Summary Dashboard for Custom Admin {#custom-admin-dashboard}

 Custom admins can see the same view as what an Admin sees.
 A custom admin may data outside his scope.
 This is only applicable if the custom admin has full scope.
-To grant full scope, while creating a custom admin, enable the option **Full Control** in Account Summary Report.
+To grant full scope, while creating a custom admin, enable the option **[!UICONTROL Full Control]** in Account Summary Report.

 ![](assets/create-custom-role.png)

 *Create a custom role*

-As a result, the options, **All Catalogs** and **All User Groups** will get selected and the rest disabled.
+As a result, the options, **[!UICONTROL All Catalogs]** and **[!UICONTROL All User Groups]** will get selected and the rest disabled.

 ![](assets/scope-of-featureprivileges.png)